formkit/docs-content/inputs/taglist.md

 ---
 ::

+Notice in the example above that the optionLoader function is passed two arguments: the `value` of the selected option (in this case, the movie ID) and the `cachedOption`.
+The cachedOption is used for preventing unnecessary lookups.
+If the cachedOption is not `null` it means that the selected option has already been loaded, and you can return the cachedOption directly.

 ### Loading Style

 Instead of requiring your users to click the <i>Load more</i> button to load additional options, you can set the `loadOnScroll` prop to true, which will paginate options as you scroll to the bottom of the options list.